Durham College, Oxford: Richard de Bury's attempted foundation

-In 1338, Richard de Bury (or Aungerville), Bishop of Durham and noted bibliophile, attempted to secure the future of the establishment by persuading King Edward III to assign the proceeds of the profitable rectory of Simonburn to the college, which he also intended to establish with new statutes dedicating it to God and St Margaret, and equip with his famed library of over 1,500 volumes.
+In 1338, Richard de Bury (or Aungerville), Bishop of Durham and noted bibliophile, attempted to secure the future of the establishment by persuading King Edward III to assign to it the proceeds of the profitable rectory of Simonburn.
+He also intended to establish it with new statutes dedicating it to God and St Margaret, and equip it with his famed library of over 1,500 volumes.
 In his 1345 book The Philobiblon, he described in detail his plans for the college library and its lending system.

 Now we have long cherished in our heart of hearts the fixed resolve, when Providence should grant a favourable opportunity, to found in perpetual charity a Hall in the reverend university of Oxford, the chief nursing mother of all liberal arts, and to endow it with the necessary revenues, for the maintenance of a number of scholars; and moreover to enrich the Hall with the treasures of our books, that all and every of them should be in common as regards their use and study...